dockercask/dockercask/README.md

 also be compromised.
 This can be avoided by running a separate browser for a password manager or using the LastPass desktop app.

-### slack

-For slack to close properly you will need to uncheck "Leave app running in notification area when the window is closed".
-Hardware acceleration should also be disabled.

 ### keylogger test

 This will demonstrate an example X11 keylogger